exasol/virtual-schemas/jdbc-adapter/doc/develop-dialect.md

 # How To Develop and Test a Dialect
-This page describes how you can develop and semi-automatically test an dialect for the JDBC adapter.
-The integration tests are work in progress.
+This page describes how you can develop and semi-automatically test a dialect for the JDBC adapter.
+The framework for testing a dialect is still work in progress.

 ## How To Develop a Dialect
 We recommend the following steps for the development of a dialect.